Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Introduction

 \section{Introduction}

-The protection of land, air, and water depend critically on the enforcement of environmental laws \citep{gray2011effectiveness}.
+The protection of land, air, and water depends critically on the enforcement of environmental laws \citep{gray2011effectiveness}.
 There is, however, mounting evidence of serious challenges facing environmental regulators~\citep{evansaautomated,us2008concentrated,purdy2010using}.
-Conventionally, the mainstay of enforcement has consisted of low-frequency visits to permitted facilities (e.g., once every 2-5 years under the Clean Water Act), placing a heavy burden on state and federal agencies in light of growing environmental challenges and budgetary threats.
+Conventionally, the mainstay of enforcement has consisted of low-frequency visits to permitted facilities (e.g., once every 2-5 years under the U.S. Clean Water Act, the federal law governing water pollution), placing a heavy burden on state and federal agencies in light of growing environmental challenges and budgetary threats.
 This has lead to increasing interest in leveraging machine learning to augment regulatory capacity~\citep{glicksman2017technological, hino2018machine}.

-Academically, such interest has focused in particular on satellite imagery and rapid progress in the field of computer vision and remote sensing \citep{gauthier2007integrated,weinstein2018computer}, and has been further driven by the dramatic increase in the availability of satellite imagery in recent years~\citep{handan2020deep}.
-In contrast to aerial footage, which can be hard to obtain and limited to a specific region, satellite imagery is available for many locations at moderate cost.
-The application of deep learning, particularly of convolutional neural networks (CNNs), to such imagery has led to recent breakthroughs in a huge range of regulatory areas including animal tracking \citep{laradji2020counting, xue2017automatic}, industrial farm detection \citep{handan2020deep, cafo}, monitoring habitat change \citep{evansaautomated}, tracking oil spills \citep{krestenitis2019early,nieto2018two,bianchi2020large}, and deforestation mapping \citep{maretto2020spatio,de2020change}.
+Academic interest has focused on satellite imagery given rapid progress in the field of computer vision \citep{gauthier2007integrated,weinstein2018computer} and the dramatic increase in the availability of satellite imagery~\citep{handan2020deep}.
+In contrast to aerial imagery, which can be hard to obtain and limited to a specific region, optical satellite imagery has become available for many locations at a moderate to low cost.
+The application of deep learning, particularly of convolutional neural networks (CNNs), to such imagery has led to recent breakthroughs in a wide range of regulatory areas including animal tracking \citep{laradji2020counting, xue2017automatic}, industrial farm detection \citep{handan2020deep, cafo}, monitoring habitat change \citep{evansaautomated}, tracking oil spills \citep{krestenitis2019early,nieto2018two,bianchi2020large}, and deforestation mapping \citep{maretto2020spatio,de2020change}.